-If you come to Palau you will likely spend most of your time in the water – the diving and snorkeling is brilliant!
+Travelers to Palau are most likely to spend the majority of time in the water.
+The diving and snorkeling is incredible.

 But be aware that, even though you're underwater, the sun is brutal and you should wear t-shirts or some sort of body cover.
 Sunscreen is not only a pollutant to this natural environment, it will also become ineffective after an hour or so.

 There is still a significant amount of unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.

 Casualties as a result of this are rare, but you should still exercise caution, particularly when diving or exploring caves.

 The road network quickly deteriorates in wet weather.
 A 4x4 is required to travel across much of the country.